orstavik/JoiEvents/docs/1b_EventLoop/3_Pattern_ToggleTickTrick.md

 ### Discussion: Why `<details>` and `toggle`?

-There are a couple of reasons why the `<details>` element and `toggle` event is chosen:
+Why use the `<details>` element and `toggle` event for this purpose?

-1. The `<details>` element and `toggle` event is well and consistently supported in all relevant browsers.
+1. The `<details>` element and `toggle` event is well and consistently supported in the main browsers: Chrome, Firefox, Safari, and Edge (todo from what version?).
 2. The ToggleTickTrick has a minimal footprint.
 Little JS code is needed to load, import and/or cut'n'paste.
 3. The ToggleTickTrick is efficient.
 The browser needs only to natively create a `<details>` element, populate it with some properties, and run a MutationObserver to get to the core task of queuing the callback in the event loop.
 4. The ToggleTickTrick is simple.
+It is an unobtrusive, single function!
 Once you understand how and when the `toggle` event is triggered, there is really not much to it.
 5. The `<details>` element and `toggle` event is not much used.
 It will less likely cause confusion with other code in the app.

-## Conclusion

-the ToggleTickTrick has drawbacks.
-But, relative to other methods of accessing the "Normal DOM event macrotask queue", the ToggleTickTrick is efficient, fairly unobtrusive, and well supported across browsers.
-Therefore, we will default to the ToggleTickTrick as the base method for adding "normal" tasks to the event loop.

 ## References